AlexJReid/blog/content/posts/druid-cdc/index.md

 Storing events in this way allows Druid to give answers _as of_ a certain date interval.

 ### Count
-In a similar way to a bank account, _reducing_ the positive and negative `count` values will give us the current count _balance_.
+Conceptually similar to a bank account, _reducing_ the positive and negative `count` values will give us the current count _balance_.

 The below vector represents give additions, each set to 5.